mggg/Alaska/README.md

 # Alaska (Under Development)

-This repository contains replication code, data, and additional material to accompany the paper <a href="https://mggg.org/Alaska">Mathematics of Nested Districts: The Case of Alaska</a> which grew out of a project started by the 2018 <a href="http://gerrydata.org/">Voting Rights Data Institute</a>.
+This repository contains replication code, data, and additional material to accompany the paper <a href="https://mggg.org/Alaska">Mathematics of Nested Districts: The Case of Alaska</a> which grew out of a project started at the 2018 <a href="http://gerrydata.org/">Voting Rights Data Institute</a>.

 <table>
  <tr><td>Alaska State House Districts</td><td>Alaska State Senate Districts</td></tr>